Corilus/ansible-coreos-bootstrap/README.md

-# This project is no longer maintained #

 # coreos-bootstrap

 In order to effectively run ansible, the target machine needs to have a python interpreter.
 Coreos machines are minimal and do not ship with any version of python.
 To get around this limitation we can install [pypy](http://pypy.org/), a lightweight python interpreter.
 The coreos-bootstrap role will install pypy for us and we will update our inventory file to use the installed python interpreter.